Cray-HPE/docs-csm/060-LIVECD-1.3-ROLLBACK.md

 ```

 ## Fixing Ceph and Kubernetes
-If things aren't quite working, you can try starting these services back up on the affected nodes.
+If things are not quite working, you can try starting these services back up on the affected nodes.
 ```
 # Restart dead OSDs
 for i in 0 3 6 9;do systemctl status ceph-osd@${i}.service | grep active;done